sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

         reports minimum utilization clamp value currently enforced on a task group.

-        The actual minimum utilization in the range [0, 1023].
+        The actual minimum percentage of utilization in the range [0, 100].

         This value can be lower then cpu.util.min in case a parent cgroup is enforcing a more restrictive clamping on minimum utilization.

   cpu.util.max
         A read-write single value file which exists on non-root cgroups.
-        The default is "1023". i.e. no bandwidth clamping
+        The default is "100". i.e. no bandwidth clamping

-        The requested maximum utilization in the range [0, 1023].
+        The requested maximum percentage of utilization in the range [0, 100].

         This interface allows reading and setting maximum utilization clamp values similar to the sched_setattr(2).
 This maximum utilization